 The two wells shown in Figure 12 are Banning production wells in the Banning Basin.
 Each shows great variability in groundwater elevation from 2002 to 2006.
 Both of these wells show a long-term trend of lower groundwater levels.
 However, both appear to be relatively stable over the past few years.
 The well depicted in Figure 12a appears to be holding at a water level between 350 and 400 feet below ground surface.
-The well in Figure 12b is down about 75 feet since 1998, but appears to be stable at approximately 350 feet below ground surface.
+The well in Figure 12b is down about 75 feet since 1998, but appears to be stable at approximately 375 feet below ground surface.
+The Banning Basin gets no artificial recharge of any kind.

 The five wells depicted in Figures 13-15 are in the Beaumont Basin.
 The wells in Figures 13b and 15b are in the same location, approximately 1000 feet east of Beaumont Avenue and 50 feet south of Cherry Valley Boulevard in Cherry Valley.
 This location is likely influenced by the past recharge at Little San Gorgonio Creek, and possibly by the recharge at Noble Creek.
 The upturn in water levels from 2008 to 2014 indicates that this is quite likely the case.
-The downturn since that time could be attributed to the fact that no water has been recharged at Little San Gorgonio during that time, or possibly to the ongoing drought.
+The downturn since that time could be attributed to the fact that no water has been recharged at Little San Gorgonio during that time, or possibly to the ongoing drought, in which less water has been available for recharge at Noble Creek.
 The well in Figure 13a is on the Oak Valley Golf Course.
 After a steady drop over at least a decade, the water surface appears to be stabilizing over the past two years.
 This may be due to reduced production from Oak Valley Partners and/or Oak Valley Management, as indicated in Table 2.

 The wells in Figures 14 and 15a are on Calimesa Boulevard near the western edge of the Beaumont Basin.
 These wells show continually falling water levels over the past decade and a half.
 That portion of the Beaumont Basin would appear to not be influenced as yet by the ongoing recharge efforts and reduced production.
 While it is clear that ongoing recharge and reduced extractions have had an impact on at least some of the wells in the Beaumont Basin, water levels at other wells are still falling.
+There is some indication of some leveling out of the lengthy decline over the past year.
+It remains to be seen if this will be a trend or is simply an anomaly.